-Grants Manua al Policy Page 9 of d.
+• • / Effective: Grants Manua al Policy Page 9 o d.
 Construction e.
-Other (space) 4. y Grant Project Director and other departments/staff who will be respon nenting the grant and providing project oversight. sible for 5.
-Davis rocedural requirements for grant such as public hearing, advisory boa Bacon, environmental reviews, etc. and describe any potentially cost oring or compliance issues.
-6. fy required reports (quarterly, semi-annual, annual) to be completed after and what department/staff would be assigned reporting requirements 7.
+Other (space) 4. • fy Grant Project Director and other departments/staff who menting the grant and providing project oversight. will be responsible for 5.
+Davis rocedural requirements for grant such as public hearing.
+Bacon, environmental reviews, etc. and describe any poring or compliance issues.
+6. fy required reports (quarterly, semi-annual, annual) to be a land what department/staff would be assigned reporting 7.
 Descri ibe the cost/benefit aspects of the grant.
-8. Comp elete Attachment B - Grant Cost/Benefit Worksheet
+8. Compl elete Attachment B - Grant Cost/Benefit Worksheet